Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|:-------:|
 |boolean|None|

 This option tells the system to use dark navigation bar icons, useful for lighter colored navigation bars.
-Works only for devices with API >= 26.
+Works only for devices with API &gt;= 26.

 ### Navigation Icon Color